aakankshabhende/aakankshabhende/README.md

 An Associate Software Engineer at [Red Hat](https://www.redhat.com/) and an Open Source Enthusiast who has guided <b>100+ participants</b> to start their open-source journey.
 I have contributed to numerous open-source projects and now mentoring various projects and teams.

+I'm a LiFT’23 scholar, recognized under the <b>Women in Open-Source</b> category amongst the *top 500 scholars globally*.

-I work closely with the local training and development centre [WebSyCode](https://websycode.in/) to abridge the technological gap separating the current market trends with academic means of webinars, in-person consultation and running local campaigns and meetups.
+Additionally, I'm a GitHub Campus Expert, selected among the *top 65 Campus Experts from around 10,000 global applications* to uplift my local community on campus with training, mentorship, and support from GitHub to abridge the technological gap separating the current market trends with academic means of webinars and in-person consultation.

 I love documenting stuff that I come across and find interesting.
 You can find my blogs at [blogs.aakanksha.is-a.dev](https://blogs.aakanksha.is-a.dev/).